ibm-cloud-docs/cloud-databases/howto-manage-backups.md

 ```
 {: .pre}

 Change the value of `SERVICE_INSTANCE_NAME` to the name that you want for your new instance.
 The `service-id` is the type of instance, such as `databases-for-postgresql` or `messages-for-rabbitmq`.
 The `region` is where you want the new instance to be located, which can be a different region from the source instance.
-Cross region restores are supported, except for restoring to or from `eu-de` by using another region. `BACKUP_ID` is the backup that you want to restore.
+Cross-region restores are supported, except for restoring to or from `eu-de` by using another region. `BACKUP_ID` is the backup that you want to restore.

 Optional parameters are available through the CLI.
 Use them if you need to customize resources, or use a Key Protect key for BYOK encryption on the new instance.
 ```sh